tzieba1/octo/docs/archetecture.md

 ### 1. Git-Native Data Storage

-Instead of relying on external databases, the orchestrator stores metadata directly in Git:
+Instead of relying on external databases, the octo stores metadata directly in Git:

 - **Git Notes**: Store metadata about releases, metrics, and epics
 - **Git Refs**: Custom references for dependency tracking